paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/data_sources_methods.md

 {term}`Physics of failure <Physics of failure>` can be used to identify the dominating {term}`failure mechanisms <Failure mechanism>` of the miscellaneous items.
 This approach should be used when no data are available and pertinent enough to populate a reliability model with accuracy.
 It is the case for a new development with innovative technology for which no statistical data exist.

-Use of {term}`DFMEA – Design FMEA` / {term}`PFMEA - Process FMEA` could be helpful, and is recommended, to identify the causes (design, manufacturing) of the {term}`failure mechanisms <Failure mechanism>` and their criticality in terms of mission severity, failure occurrence likelihood and detectability on ground.
-A {term}`RPN` metric (Risk Priority Number) is derived (refer to standard {cite:t}`mis-PFMEA`) and risk mitigation actions set up in order to reduce the {term}`RPN` to an acceptable level, i.e. under a certain level of probability of occurrence.
+Use of {term}`Design FMEA – Design FMEA` / {term}`Process FMEA - Process FMEA` could be helpful, and is recommended, to identify the causes (design, manufacturing) of the {term}`failure mechanisms <Failure mechanism>` and their criticality in terms of mission severity, failure occurrence likelihood and detectability on ground.
+A {term}`RPN` metric (Risk Priority Number) is derived (refer to standard {cite:t}`mis-Process FMEA`) and risk mitigation actions set up in order to reduce the {term}`RPN` to an acceptable level, i.e. under a certain level of probability of occurrence.

 When it is not possible to derive the probability of occurrence of a {term}`failure mechanism <Failure mechanism>` based on {term}`PoF`, engineering judgement, with experts, is recommended with associated justification.